Consider the Burr Homestead for your wedding or next event!

 The Burr Homestead offers a variety of options for your corporate event, party, or wedding reception

 - Italianate high ceiling rooms and classically elegant details

 - Four acres of beautiful gardens and reflecting pools

-- Full kitchen facilities Our veranda, gardens, and flexible indoor space provide a backdrop filled with grace and history.
+- Full kitchen facilities with our veranda, gardens, and flexible indoor space provide a backdrop filled with grace and history.

 Did you know…?
-John Hancock and Dorothy Quincy were married there in a graceful ceremony in 1775.
+John Hancock and Dorothy Quincy were married at the Burr Mansion in a graceful ceremony in 1775.